Pengchengpcx/FTEdit/README.md

 # Citation
-If you think our work helpful, please cite our paper.
+If you think our work is helpful, please cite our paper.
 Thanks for your interest and support!